OmidGhotbi/belender-python-modules-installer/README.md

-# belender-python-modules-installer
+# blender-python-modules-installer
-Install Python library and mudales in blender environment
+Install Python library and modules in the blender environment

+just replace mudale name in installModule("Cython") and run the script.